5.3 Preparing the Collections

 In copyright – Orphan works

-An example of such a work would be an artistic photo of a popular alley taken in Germany in the 1960’s but with no additional information about who the author of the photo might be.
+An example of such a work would be an original photo of a popular alley taken in Germany in the 1960s but with no additional information about who the photographer might be.
 For archives, orphan works are a particularly acute problem, since for some of them the vast majority of the works they hold are indeed orphan works.

 Like other copyright works, in certain parts of the world orphan works can often be used and displayed under limitations and exceptions, and some countries may even have specific exceptions that allow for further uses of orphan works.

-Additionally, if you want to display orphan works, you can also include several mechanisms that make it easy for a potential rightsholder to contact your institution in order to take it down if a rightsholder appears.
+Additionally, if you want to display orphan works, you can also implement mechanisms that make it easy for a potential rightsholder to contact your institution in order to take it down if they oppose displaying it.

 For orphan works, there are two available Rights Statements: